10 Sources of Low Self-Esteem

 10. Society and the Media

 It’s no secret that people in media are packaged and airbrushed into unrealistic levels of beauty and thinness.
-It’s an epidemic that’s only getting worse and worse.
+It’s an epidemic that’s only getting worse.
 Now, males and females alike feel they can’t measure up to what’s out there.
 Maybe the seeds of low self-esteem are sown elsewhere, but now society and the media make imperfections so immediately accessible, there is no relief from feelings of inadequacy.
 As media access is available younger and younger, kids are subjected to these unfair comparisons earlier and earlier.

 There are some circumstances you may have suffered that may be impossible to understand.
 You can’t and aren’t expected to understand, empathize or forgive in these circumstances.
 What matters most is continuing to find ways to feel as ok and as safe as you can in your own life right now.
 The more you understand the sources of your low self-esteem and can put them into context, the more you can use your self-understanding to begin the process of repairing self-esteem.